beanlab/rubber-duck/Contributers.md

 # Rubber Duck Project

 ## Introduction
 Welcome to the Rubber-Duck Project!
-This guide will help you set up the project on your local machine.
+This guide will help you set up the project on your local machine. **This will approximately take two hours.** Contact Dr. Bean if you encounter any major issues.

 ## Prerequisites
 The following technologies each have their own section that you can read specifics about regarding rubber duck. **Please go in order** with this list to save time and to save yourself the headache.
 If these technologies are unfamiliar to you, don't worry!
 That's why this guide is here.
 You can read and learn more about these during your "Research time" each week.
 - **Do very first!
 Send the following to Dr.Bean your GitHub profile name, OPENAI username, your Discord Username**
 - Git
 - OPEN AI Account Creation and Organization Set-Up
+- Discord Bots
 - Customizing your config file
 - Docker
 - AWS CLI & ECR